particle-iot/docs/src/content/reference/discontinued/cellular/us-2g-3g-sunset.md

 ### AT&T

+- 2G/3G devices will no longer connect AT&T at this time.
 - AT&T 2G has been shut down since 2016.
-- AT&T 3G will shut down in [February 2022](https://www.att.com/support/article/wireless/KM1324171/).
+- AT&T 3G started shut down in [February 2022](https://www.att.com/support/article/wireless/KM1324171/) and this is substantially complete as of June 2022.

 ### T-Mobile

-- T-Mobile 2G will shut down December 2022.
-- T-Mobile 3G will shut down October 2021.
-This process started in January 2021, and some areas have reduced 3G coverage already.
-There are some third party reports that this may be delayed until April 2022, but this has not been announced by T-Mobile and should not be relied on.
+- T-Mobile 2G will shut down December 2022, though there are some unofficial reports that this deadline may be extended.
+- T-Mobile 3G shutdown started in January 2021 and is substantially complete as of June 2022.

 ## Timeline